CHAPTER 4

 Culture & Events

 Linz hosts Ars Electronica, Brucknerfest, and Pflasterspektakel.
 Museums, theaters, and concert halls make the city a cultural hotspot.
-Twice a year, the Urfahranermarkt comes to Linz with many rides.
+Twice a year, the Urfahranermarkt comes to Linz with many rides (some links are in German):

 Nordico cBernhard Stadlbauer